 Applications of Ajax Wyatt Furnace

 Therefore, Ajax Wyatt vertical core furnace is very suitable for continuous operation.
 A proper arrangement is made for fitting the furnace to take out molten metal.
 The power factor of the circuit is about 0.8, and the power required for the furnace to complete melt in a reasonable time is about 200 KW per ton.
 The melt is completed in about 1 to 2 hours for large sizes and in lesser time for smaller sizes.

 Ajax Wyatt Vertical Core Furnace is used for melting and refining of non-ferrous metals like brass, copper, and zinc.
 Its efficiency is about 75 percent.
 Standard sizes of these furnaces are 60 — 300 KW, single phase 50 Hz working at 600 volts.

 - Control is simple.

-- An ideal working condition in the cool atmosphere with no dirt, noise or smoke.
+- It provides an ideal working condition in a cool atmosphere with no dirt, noise, or smoke.

 - High power factor 0.8 to 0.85 comparatively

 - The absence of crucible.